Inflammaging: the new buzz word in skin health and aging

 A typical western diet is lower in fish and other foods rich in omega-3’s, which increases the risk of various inflammaging-related conditions as described above.
 While making the proper dietary changes can be helpful in reducing inflammaging, supplementing with a fish oil containing 1000-2000mg of combined EPA and DHA, with at least 1000mg of this being EPA can provide tremendous benefit.
-I like the Anti-Aging Formula by Bend Skincare to achieve this daily recommended serving.
+I like Anti-Aging Formula by Bend Beauty to achieve this daily recommended serving.

 Consuming a healthful diet and supplementing with smart products can help reduce the risk of early-stage inflammatory tissue changes known as inflammaging.
 A few simple preventative changes can go a long way for the health of your skin!